sevaho/littleShellScripts/README.md

-# littleShellScripts
+#Little Shell Scripts

-Some little very useful shell scripts
+Some little but very useful shell scripts.